MoCyberSecurity/windows-incident-response-toolkit/BRICKSTORM Hypervisor Intrusion.md

 ## Scenario Overview

 A mid-sized cloud services provider begins receiving alerts for **suspicious outbound DNS and HTTPS traffic originating from a VMware ESXi hypervisor host**.
-The affected host is part of the company’s internal virtualization platform and is **not expected to communicate directly with the public internet** except for approved update and management services.
+The affected host is part of the company’s internal virtualisation platform and is **not expected to communicate directly with the public internet** except for approved updates and management services.

 Additional telemetry quickly reveals: